 That being said, general lawyers may not have the experience or resources needed to truly make your case successful.
 Fortunately, the lawyers at Sokolove Law are well-equipped to handle your case.

-Sokolove Law and Disability Insurance Denial
+Sokolove Law: Skilled Attorneys for Disability Insurance Denial

 Sokolove Law has experienced lawyers on staff who can help you through the appeals process if your claim was denied.
 To date, our lawyers have helped thousands of people who were denied insurance receive compensation.